unknown source

 - distance to cluster upper bounds distance to cograph by a linear function

-- feedback vertex set upper bounds distance to outerplanar by a linear function
+- feedback vertex set upper bounds distance to outerplanar by a computable function

 - distance to planar upper bounds acyclic chromatic number by a computable function

-- bounded maximum independent set does not imply bounded clique cover number
+- graph classes with bounded maximum independent set are not bounded clique cover number

-- bounded domination number does not imply bounded maximum independent set
+- graph classes with bounded domination number are not bounded maximum independent set

-- genus upper bounds chromatic number by a linear function – in fact, bounded by square root
+- genus upper bounds chromatic number by a constant – in fact, bounded by square root

 - distance to cluster upper bounds shrub-depth by a constant – J. Pokorný, personal communication: Assume the class of constant dtc we want to show it has constant sd as well.
 For each clique connect them in a star in the tree model T. Each vertex in the modulator connect to their own vertex in T. Add a root that is in distance 2 to all leaves.
 Now give each vertex in the modulator a unique colour.
 Each other vertex that is not in the modulator has as it’s colour the set of neighbours from the modulator.
 In total there are $2^{dtc} + dtc$ colours that is a constant.